kristinriebe/django-provenance/README.md

 django-test-without-migrations -- for enabling tests of unmanaged models
 pygments
 markdown
-mod_wsgi -- wsgi-module for apache2, needed on the server on which the webapp shall be deployed
+shall be deployed
 BeautifulSoup -- xml parsing
 logger -- write proper log and error messages
 pyyaml -- for loading data (fixtures) from yaml representation
 lxml  -- used for pretty-printing of xml (Votable, VOSI tables renderer), VOSI tables etc.

+Additionally, you will need `mod_wsgi` when deploying the webapp on an apache server (see below).

 ## Testing